mzazakeith/LocalWebAI/ROADMAP.md

 *   **Performance Telemetry**: Tools and methods for developers to understand performance characteristics on different devices/environments.
 *   **Security**: Model integrity checks, sandboxed execution considerations, privacy by design.
 *   **Licensing**: Clear guidance on model licenses and library usage.

+## Acknowledgements

+This project builds upon the fantastic open-source work of others.
+We are deeply grateful to the developers and communities behind these projects:

+*   **[llama.cpp](https://github.com/ggml-org/llama.cpp)**: For the core C/C++ inference engine.
+*   **[llama-cpp-wasm](https://github.com/tangledgroup/llama-cpp-wasm)**: For providing the WebAssembly build and JavaScript bindings that enabled our initial browser POC.
+*   **[node-llama-cpp](https://github.com/withcatai/node-llama-cpp)**: For the comprehensive Node.js bindings for `llama.cpp`, which significantly accelerated the development of our Node.js runtime and provides a rich set of features.
+Thank you for open-sourcing your work!

 This roadmap is a living document and will be updated as the project evolves and based on community feedback.